List of earthquakes in Croatia

+This is a list of significant earthquakes that either had their epicentres in Croatia or had a significant impact in the country.

 This incomplete list of earthquakes in Croatia includes major earthquakes with epicenters within the country's current borders, as well as earthquakes that had a significant impact within Croatia.

 There was no systematic gathering of earthquake data in Croatia before the 19th century.
 The magnitudes and epicenters of earlier earthquakes cannot be reliably determined, although some estimates exist.

-Following the 1963 Skopje earthquake, SFR Yugoslavia, of which SR Croatia was a part of, implemented its first Code for Construction in Seismic Regions in 1964.
+Following the 1963 Skopje earthquake, Yugoslavia (which Croatia was a part of) implemented its first Code for Construction in Seismic Regions in 1964.